-Below are some frequently asked questions on surrogacy law and process which highlight many of the issues that prospective parents are likely to encounter and the options that are available.
+Below are some frequently asked questions on current surrogacy law and process which highlight many of the issues that prospective parents are likely to encounter and the options that are available.

 Surrogacy is where a woman carries and gives birth to a child for another person, or a couple.
 There are two different types of surrogacy arrangements.

 A straight surrogacy arrangement is one in which the surrogate will be the child’s biological parent and use her own eggs together with the sperm of the intended father or a donor.
 It is often dealt with informally and sometimes without the assistance of a fertility clinic.

 A gestational surrogacy arrangement in comparison is where the intended parents will be the biological parents of their child, or where the child might be conceived with either eggs or sperm from a donor.
 The surrogate has no biological link to the child.
 By the very nature of these type of arrangements, conception must happen at a fertility clinic, either in the UK or overseas.

 It is important to remember that in both cases the surrogate will be the child’s legal parent.

 It is possible to enter into a surrogacy agreement in the UK but it is not legally enforceable.
 No matter what the biological position and where the child is born, the surrogate will always be recognised as the legal mother of the child, and if she is married her spouse or civil partner will be recognised as the child’s legal father/second legal parent.

 If your surrogate is single, one of the intended parents may be named on the initial birth certificate but this will depend on a number of factors, including whether your child was conceived at a fertility clinic.
 Our specialist surrogacy law team can advise you on the various HFEA forms you can sign prior to conception.

 Ultimately this legal position means that as intended parents you will not be fully recognised as your child’s legal parents at birth, and so you will need to apply for a parental order once your child has been born.